dispatchlabs/disgo/tools/README.md

 # tools

-## Generate a key and address to use for the Genesis Account (optional)
+## Generate a key and address to use for the Genesis Account
 Before you create your cluster, you may want to generate a new Genesis Account to work with.
-There is a default provided if you don't care, but we have something for those that do care.

 #### Generate a new account to use for the Genesis Account.
 This generation does not store the key information anywhere, so it is important that you copy the values and put them in the place of your choosing.
 The private key will be needed to submit transactions using the SDKs.